-No, Camp Eagle Hill has no religious affiliation and offers no services nor programming devoted to any religion.
+No, Camp Eagle Hill has no religious affiliation and offers no programming devoted to any religion.
 Our camp population is comprised of campers of varied religious backgrounds.

 What communication will the camp have with parents regarding their child’s health?

 Where a camper makes a routine visit to our camp Infirmary, we do not call parents.
 Occasionally, there is a need to have a camper stay overnight in the camp Infirmary.
-When this takes place two nights in a row, we like to call a camper’s parents to inform them of the condition of their child.
+When this takes place, we will call a camper’s parents to inform them of the condition of their child.
 We also call parents immediately after a camper has been seen by the local medical practice off the grounds of camp.
 Should a camper be taken to one of the two local hospitals for an emergency, a phone call to a child’s family is made immediately.
 Provisions for more extensive medical communications can easily be arranged on a more individualized basis.
 Any parent can let us know what communications they would like to have with us regarding their child’s medical care.